ldx/python-iptables/README.md

     >>>         (packets, bytes) = rule.get_counters()
     >>>         print packets, bytes

-What is more, if you add
+What is more, if you add:

     iptables -A OUTPUT -p tcp --sport 80 iptables -A OUTPUT -p tcp --sport 22

 you can query rule and chain counters together with the protocol and sport(or dport), e.g.:

     >>> import iptc
     >>> table = iptc.Table(iptc.Table.FILTER)